variejs/docs/validation.md

 #### before:date

-The field under validation must be a date (JavaScripts `Date` / ISO8601 / RFC3339 format) that's before the specified date (defaults to now).
+The field under validation must be a date that's before the specified date (defaults to now).

 #### before_or_equal:date

-The field under validation must be a date (JavaScripts `Date` / ISO8601 / RFC3339 format) that's before or equal to the specified date (defaults to now).
+The field under validation must be a date that's before or equal to the specified date (defaults to now).

 #### between:min,max